Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Typescript of the autobiography of Acadia Parish educator and farmer, Elijah Cabot Hayes; handwritten original in Acadia Parish Library; transcription by Mary Alice Fontenot.
 Donated by Mary Alice Fontenot.

 Documents relating to the case of Willie Francis, a young black man convicted of murder.
 The first attempt to electrocute him failed.
 The U.S. Supreme Court rejected his appeal, and he was executed May 9, 1947.

 Pompidou, Georges (1911-1974).
 State Visit Packet, 1970

-Material from official packet distributed by French Embassy, Press and Information division in preparation of state visit by President Georges Pompidou.
+Material from official packet distributed by the French Embassy, Press and Information Division in preparation of state visit by President Georges Pompidou.
 Includes biographical material on M/M de Pompidou and Maurice Schumann; also brochures on France.

 Fruge Family.
 Genealogical Records, 1754-1964

 Photocopies of records gathered by J. Cleveland Fruge.
 Deposited at USL in 1968.
 Donated by J(acques) Cleveland Fruge, 1964.